palantir/conjure/docs/rfc/007-integer64-type.md

 New conjure `integer64` type semantics matching `integer` except for the allowed values, and JSON serialized form.

 For the immediate future, typescript clients may represent these values using branded strings.
-Once a serialization layer is implemented for the typescript client, they may take advantage the `integer64` type using the proposed [BigInt](https://github.com/tc39/proposal-bigint) type which is already supported by chrome, with a [polyfill](https://github.com/GoogleChromeLabs/jsbi) for other browsers.
+Once a serialization layer is implemented for the typescript client, they may take advantage of the `integer64` type using the proposed [BigInt](https://github.com/tc39/proposal-bigint) type which is already supported by chrome, with a [polyfill](https://github.com/GoogleChromeLabs/jsbi) for other browsers.